Version: Unity 6 (6000.0)

 Enlighten Baked Global Illumination is deprecated

-The EnlightenA lighting system by Geomerics used in Unity for lightmapping and for Enlighten Realtime Global Illumination.
+The EnlightenA lighting system by Geomerics used in Unity for Enlighten Realtime Global Illumination.
 More info

 See in Glossary